 Medical evaluation — In addition to a medical history, donors undergo a brief physical examination before donation to check for any obvious signs of illness or conditions that would disqualify them from blood donation.

 - Vital signs — The pulse, blood pressure, and temperature of a donor are checked before donation.
 Individuals with a fever, high blood pressure, very high or very low heart rate (with the exception of highly conditioned athletes and those on beta blocker medication), or an irregular heart beat are temporarily not permitted to donate blood.

 - Blood test — A small blood sample is taken from a fingerstick and tested to check for the number of red cells or the amount of hemoglobin in the blood.
 This is done to ensure that the donor is not anemic or likely to become anemic or iron deficient after they donate.
 Individuals with hemoglobin levels that are too low are temporarily not permitted to donate blood.
 (See "Patient information: Anemia caused by low iron (Beyond the Basics)".)

-A technology called apheresis has made it possible to collect specific components of blood during the donation procedure.
+A technology called apheresis has made it possible to collect specific components of blood.
 Apheresis is used to selectively collect red blood cells, platelets (blood components that play an important role in clotting), plasma, and granulocytes (a type of infection-fighting white blood cell).
 The procedure is done in the blood center or at a blood drive and involves inserting a needle in a vein in each arm.
 Blood is withdrawn through one needle, passed through an apparatus that separates plasma from specific types of blood cells (platelets or red cells) and retains the desired component, and then the remainder of the blood is returned to the donor through the other needle.
 It takes from one to two hours.